 - Opportunities to participate in new and ongoing research projects within the department.

-Visiting students generally participate in a two-week rotation on the Upper Extremity Service with Dr. Jack Choueka, the Departmental Chair and Director of Residency Program, and two weeks on the General Orthopedic Service under the supervision of Drs.
-Howard Goodman or Mara Karamitopoulos.
+Visiting students generally participate in one-week rotation on the Upper Extremity Service with Dr. Jack Choueka, the Departmental Chair and Director of Residency Program, and one-week on other Orthopedic Services under the supervision of Drs.
+Howard Goodman, Orry Erez, or Mara Karamitopoulos.
 They also work directly with the chief residents for one week.

 The overall goal of this rotation is to provide the student with a basic understanding of the pre- and post –operative evaluation of the emergent and elective surgery cases, basic knowledge of surgical decision making, and proper musculoskeletal management.